 Anxiety disorders are very common.

-To me, one of the first and most important steps toward successful recovery is understanding that you are not alone.
+I believe one of the first and most important steps toward successful recovery is understanding that you are not alone.
 Symptoms that might seem to you to be strange, bizarre, or horribly frightening, are being felt by people all over the world – quite possibly by somebody living on the same street as you.

 Not only are you not alone in living with your anxiety disorder, but it doesn’t mean you are “sick” either.
-It takes a lot of great personality traits to cook up an anxiety disorder; you are an interesting person!
+It takes a lot of great personality traits to cook up an anxiety disorder – you are an interesting person!
 Feeling anxiety is nothing to be embarrassed about or feel shame over.
 It’s simply the result of the way your body, brain, and personality work together to keep you safe.
 They do a great job.
 A little TOO good actually.
 Be proud of that.
 Own it.

 Never forget that anxiety is actually there to help you live a longer, better life.
 Yes it is obnoxious, and overbearing and downright scary at times.
 But its purpose is to wake you up and get your attention.
 Anxiety is trying to tell you that you need to slow down your life and start taking better care of yourself and speaking to yourself in a healthier, stronger way.
 Sweet and subtle nudging won’t push you into action.
 The message has to be tough and strong, through symptoms that MAKE you pay attention.
 If you listen to those symptoms, and the overall message your anxiety is sending, and start living your life in a healthier way, you will be amazed at the positive changes that will occur – both inside your mind and body, and throughout your world.